-The target is Windward area schools from Waimanalo to Kahuku for this program (however, students from other areas will also be considered).
+Preference is given to Windward area schools from Waimanalo to Kahuku (however, students from other areas will also be considered).
 The interest lies in students who have the greatest potential for benefiting from participation in this program.
-Students exhibiting high interest and enthusiasm for the environment, even those who have exhibited low to moderate academic achievement while in high school, are encouraged to participate.
+Students exhibiting high interest and enthusiasm for the environment—even those who have exhibited low to moderate academic achievement while in high school—are encouraged to participate.

 The Application Process

 The application deadline is February 28, 2015.
-Announcements regarding acceptances will be made beginning March 31, 2014.
+Announcements regarding acceptances will be made beginning March 31, 2015.

-Step 2: Complete the one-page application form provided in the Application Packet.
+Step 2: Complete the one-page Application Form provided in the Application Packet.
 The application can be typed via computer and printed for mailing.

-Step 4: Have one of your teachers (science or mathematics teacher) complete and submit the Teacher Recommendation Form included with the Application Packet
+Step 4: Have one of your teachers (science or mathematics teacher) complete and submit the Teacher Recommendation Form included in the Application Packet.

-Step 5: Have a community member (not a teacher nor a family member) familiar with your abilities and potentials complete and submit the Community Member Recommendation Form included with the Application Packet.
+Step 5: Have a community member (not a teacher nor a family member) familiar with your abilities and potentials complete and submit the Community Member Recommendation Form included in the Application Packet.

-The completed application will include the following information:
+The completed application must include the following information:

-- Recommendation from a math or science teacher (see application form for instructions).
+- Recommendation from a math or science teacher (see Application Packet for instructions)

-- Recommendation from a community member (see application form for instructions).
+- Recommendation from a community member (see Application Packet for instructions).
 The community member should not be a teacher.